Bevy Version: | 0.14 | (current) |

 Bevy does not yet offer a built-in way to do input mapping (configure key bindings, etc).
 You need to come up with your own way of translating the inputs into logical actions in your game/app.

 There are some community-made plugins that may help with that: see the input-section on bevy-assets.
 My personal recommendation: Input Manager plugin by Leafwing Studios.
+It is opinionated and unlikely to suit all games, but if it works for you, it is very high quality.

 It may be a good idea to build your own abstractions specific to your game.
-For example, if you need to handle player movement, you might want to have a system for reading inputs and converting them to your own internal "movement intent/action events", and then another system acting on those internal events, to actually move the player.
+For example, if you need to handle player movement, you might want to have a system for reading inputs and converting them to your own internal "movement intent/action events", and then another system acting on those custom events, to actually move the player.
 Make sure to use explicit system ordering to avoid lag / frame delays.

 Run Conditions